XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 # Overview:

 > :warning: **Important**: Sleep settings have been improved.
 Please change them according to the new configuration.
+Make sure to also **Disable USB Legacy Port Charging** in the BIOS, because it causes weird behaviour of the left USB port.

 This repository was built to make a fully working OpenCore EFI for this laptop.
 It's based on my work and help from other people.
 ![HP EliteBook 840 G4](img/laptop.jpg)